NativeScript/docs/README.md

 ## Writing workflow

 1. clone the repository
+2. run `yarn` to install the dependencies
-2. run `yarn` and then `yarn dev` - open http://localhost:5173/
+3. run `yarn dev`, then open http://localhost:5173/
-3. open the docs folder (or the content folder) in your favorite editor like VSCode - optionally open the `content.code-workspace` for a more focused experience.
+4. open the repository root (or the `content` folder) in your favorite editor like VSCode.
+In case of VSCode you can optionally open the `content.code-workspace` for a more focused experience either from the terminal with `code content.code-workspace` or from the **File > Open Workspace from file...** menu and selecting the `content.code-workspace`.
-4. write! ✍️
+5. write! ✍️

 ## Contributing